 17. What are the council’s legal responsibilities in this instance?
 Is it just to social tenants or is the council now responsible for all tenants?

 As a local authority we have differing responsibilities towards all of our residents, and we are committed to assisting displaced residents where we are able to.
-We have sourced emergency accommodation to ensure everyone has somewhere to go.
+We have sourced emergency accommodation to ensure everyone has somewhere to go and looking at longer term options for residents.

 18. Why has the council set up a Go Fund Me page?